Mr-MRF-Dev/Mr-Minesweeper/README.md

 ## ✨️ Features

 - Admin Panel: Gain access to the admin panel to perform administrative tasks.
-- Prevent Wrong Inputs: The game prevents invalid inputs to ensure smooth gameplay.
+- Prevent Wrong Inputs: The game prevents invalid inputs to ensure smooth game play.
 - Custom Board: Customize the board size and mine count to adjust the difficulty level.
 - Etc: Additional features provide an enhanced gaming experience.